Recreating the Country blog

 Mimicking nature in revegetation design is easy and only needs a few basic skills and a willingness to experiment.
 Include as many families as you can and plant in same species clumps, the smaller the plants the bigger the numbers in each clump.
 When its possible, create links and connections between vegetation areas so that wildlife can move around safely and provide their free ecological services.

-Building income streams into biodiversity plantings in March
+Read about building income streams into biodiversity plantings;